na-na-hi/renget/archive/ChrPrompt.md

 >**Wooper:** There's something called a "Quag Torc."
 Chespin says it's some kind of ring.
 I could maybe wrap it around one of my gills, or my tail if it's large enough.
 It's supposed to make Grass-based attacks heal the wearer!
 Could you imagine that?
 I could get hit, and all Chespin would have to do is shoot one of those awesome Solarbeams at me!!
 >**Charm:** A Kindle Scarf, 100%!
 What?
 It's for Charmeleon, not Charmander? ...well, I can change that!
 >**Natu:** A Lively Scarf to match Charm's Kindle one.
 I don't know how it'd work, but I can try to trim it or make it into a tie or something.
+>**Nick:** Some of these items really raise questions about how they were acquired.
+I'm seeing a lot of hair, fangs, claws...tails?
+How would you-do you just-?
+Whatever.
+Anyway, I think I'd probably go with the Vulpix Tag.
+Apparently, it decreases how much moves hurt by a bit somehow, which seems like it would be helpful.
+>**Amelia:** Those aren't just aren't just available to that fraud and his merry little band of loons and con-mons, you know.
+They're just really expensive otherwise.
+But a Glare Sash would be useful, as both Nick and I are weak to the ground type.

 If a ship had 26 sheep & 10 goats, how old is the ship's captain?
 >**Booker**: What?
 I... that... w-what?
 S-sorry, but that question... doesn’t make sense, does it?
 There’s not enough info to know the captain’s age, right?